How to Puncture and Crack a Coconut Safely

-- How to Prevent the Coconut From Rolling Around--place the coconut in a plastic zip-lock bag and seal.
-This prevents it from rolling around.
+- Placing it in a plastic zip-lock bag and sealing the bag.
+This prevents the coconut from rolling around.

-- Put the coconut on a cutting board.
+- Put the coconut in the bag on a cutting board.

 - Hold coconut firmly at one end and smack the coconut at the middle point with a hammer.
-Continue, rotating the coconut and smacking until the outer shell cracks in half.
+Continue working your way around the mid-point by rotating the coconut and smacking it until the outer shell cracks in half.

 How to Remove Coconut Innards

-- Place the coconut halves on a baking sheet and bake for 10 minutes at a moderate heat, until innards shrink.
+- Place the coconut halves on a baking sheet and bake for 10 minutes at a moderate heat, 2250-250 degrees until innards shrink.

 - Remove the coconut pieces from oven and allow to cool slightly.